EricKiennemann/C-Project/Readme.md

 * build a simple "Link List" library in standard C that is able to deal with any type
 * apply the concepts seen in "Software Engineering" DSTI class, especially around pointers, arguments passed by value or by adress, shallow copy or deep copy.

-The library "package" include three files :
+The library "package" include two files :
 * MyLinkLib.lib
 * MyLinkList.h - the header file to be included